naokijodan/video-transcriber-extension/PRIVACY_POLICY.md

 - **activeTab**: To detect video URLs on the current page
 - **storage**: To save your API keys and preferences locally
 - **tabs**: To access tab URLs for video detection
-- **scripting**: To inject content scripts for transcript extraction
 - **Host permissions**: To communicate with video platforms and AI APIs

 #### Your Rights